EdoardoCalvello/EnsembleKalmanMethods/README.md

 ![Example of application of EnKF on Lorenz `96 state estimation problem](./images/Title_image.png)

-Ensemble Kalman methods and numerical experiment from the paper "Ensemble Kalman Methods: A Mean Field Perspective" (https://arxiv.org/abs/2209.11371).
+Ensemble Kalman methods and numerical experiments from the paper "Ensemble Kalman Methods: A Mean Field Perspective" (https://arxiv.org/abs/2209.11371).
 To cite this repository use

 ```
 @article{Calvello2025Ensemble,